 Advance Bet: The ability of a player to purchase wagers on draws that will be held in the future.
 The number of draws and time span vary from lottery to lottery.

-Advertised Jackpot: The minimum prize amount the lottery supports it will pay to the winner of a specific draw over a set annuity period.
+Advertised Jackpot: The minimum prize amount the lottery estimates it will pay to the winner of a specific draw over a set annuity period.

-Beneficiary (Lottery): The designated recipient(s) of profits of a lottery.
+Beneficiary (Lottery): The designated recipient(s) of a lottery’s profits.

 Bonus Number: A number drawn in some games in addition to the regularly-drawn set of numbers.

-Break-Open Ticket: A predetermined outcome lottery ticket in which players open panels on the back of the ticket to determine if they won.
+Break-Open Ticket: A predetermined outcome lottery ticket in which players open panels on the ticket to determine if they won.
 These games are typically offered by charity organizations but are also popular with some lotteries.
 (See also Pull Tab.)

 Cancelled Ticket: A terminal-printed ticket which is voided after it has been generated by a terminal.

-Cash In (VLT): The cash placed into a Video Lottery Terminal.
-Does not include credits as with the "Handle".
+Cash In (VLT): The cash placed into a video lottery terminal by a player.
+Does not include credits played.

-Cash Option/Payout: A single payment, rather than an annuity awarded over a multiple-year period, awarded as a prize to a player.
+Cash Option/Payout: A single payment, rather than an annuity paid over a multiple-year period, awarded as a prize to a player.
 The lump sum value is determined by bond rates under which an annuity is purchased.
-(See Lump Sum.)
+(See also Lump Sum.)

 Cash Out (VLT): Prizes paid out by a video lottery terminal when a player cashes out winnings.